ex0dus-0x/pwdcheck/README.md

 # pwdcheck

-small utility that criticizes your password choices (for the sake of security!)
+Small command-line utility (and hopefully browser plugin)  that criticizes your password choices (for the sake of security!)

 ## Introduction

 `pwdcheck` is an opinionated password checkup utility and generator that consumes a potential password you want to use, actively judges it against some criteria, and uses a Pwdhhash-inspired deterministic password generation scheme to create a unique and secure password you can use (TODO: automate the input process into forms, like PwdHash does).

 ## Design